Created on

 FortiGate. |

 Bidirectional Forwarding Detection (BFD) is a protocol used with Routing protocols such as BGP and OSPF to detect path failures and is used for fast convergence of routing protocols.
 If BFD is enabled in 2 neighbor devices in BGP neighborship, disabling the BFD configuration in one end does not bring the Routing protocol down.
-In the below example, BFD is configured along with the BGP, and the status of the BFD is shown as 'UP'.
+In the example below, BFD is configured along with BGP, and the status of the BFD is shown as 'UP'.

 kvm126 # get router info bfd neighbor OurAddress NeighAddress State Interface LDesc/RDesc